-This survey was carried out in collaboration with the Statistics Institute of Cataluña (IDESCAT) and the Basque Statistics Office (EUSTAT) for the scope of the educational centres of their respective Autonomous Communities.
-In this collaboration agreement the INE undertook to draft the methodological specifications included in the Survey Project and in the corresponding technical documents, as well as the design of the questionnaire, the register design of the final file, and the error detection rules for the validation of the final file.
-Notwithstanding the fluid relationship existing between the different institutions necessary for the unification of criteria and the resolution of the specific situations characteristic of each AACC.
+This survey was carried out in collaboration with the Statistics Institute of Cataluña (IDESCAT), the Euskal Estatistika-Erakundea/Basque Statistics Institute (EUSTAT) and the Statistics Institute of Navarra/Nafarroako Estatistika Erankundea (NASTAT) for educational institutions of their respective autonomous communities.

+The INE must indicate the methodological specifications of the survey in the corresponding technical documents, as well as the design of the Questionnaire, the registration design of the final file and the rules for error detection.
+All this notwithstanding the fluid relationship existing between the different institutions necessary for the unification of criteria and the resolution of the specific situations characteristic of each AACC.

-The collaboration agreement requires the Statistical Institutes of the corresponding AACC to: obtain the directories, as well as, the edition, sending, recording and filtering/imputing of the questionnaires.
+The Statistical Institutes of the Autonomous Communities agree to be responsible for obtaining the directories, as well as for editing, sending, collecting, recording and filtering/imputation of questionnaires.

-In the remaining Autonomous Communities the work of sending, collecting and filtering of the questionnaires has been carried out by an external company contracted by the INE.
+In the remaining Autonomous Communities, the work of sending, collecting and filtering of the questionnaires will be carried out by an external company contracted by the INE.

-3.3 Survey methodology and design of the questionnaires
+3.4 Survey methodology and design of the questionnaires

-The Survey methodology has been based mainly on that used in the previous editions, so as to attain continuity in the results of the time series, following the international recommendations with regards to education.
+The Survey methodology was based mainly on that used in the previous editions, so as to attain continuity in the results of the time series, following the international recommendations with regards to education.

-It has been contrasted with the Ministry of Education, Culture and Sport, with the main users of the survey; professional associations, school boards... and with IDESCAT and EUSTAT in accordance with the agreement signed.
+This is verified with the Ministry of Education and Vocational Training, with the Ministry of Universities, with the main users of the survey; professional associations, school councils... and with IDESCAT, EUSTAT and NASTAT following the signing of the corresponding agreements.

-Two models of electronic questionnaires have been designed (also available in paper format), that contain the same information as the previous edition, although presented in a simpler manner for correct completion:
+Two models of electronic questionnaires have been designed (also available in paper format).
+These contain information similar to that of the previous edition, although more simplified and presented in a way that is more simple, for easier completion: